IGotYouBoo-Crew/T3A2-A/README.md

 **As a Superstar, I want to securely log in to my account so that my personal information remains safe.**

+**As a Superstar, I want to edit my account, so that I can change my username and pronouns to reflect my identity.**

+**As a Superstar, I want to log out of my account, so that others cannot access it if we share a computer.**

+**As a Superstar, I want to be able to delete my account, so that I can protect my privacy if it's time for me to move on.**

 **As a Superstar, I want to create posts in the forum so that I can ask for advice.**

 **As a Superstar, I want to comment on posts so that I can provide support to others.**

+**As a Superstar, I want to edit my comments and posts, so that I can correct any typos I made.**

+**As a Superstar, I want to delete my comments and posts, so that I can remove things that I regret.**

+**As a Superstar, I want to like others' posts and comments, so that I can show my agreement/support.**

+**As a Superstar, I want to buy tickets to events, so that I don't miss out.**

 **As a Superstar, I want to advertise my personally organised events, so that others can join me.**

 <br>